First steps

 Important!

-Use variables including the register as they are register-dependent.
-If an email contains $!item.get ('ImageUrl') and the request transfers imageurl, the variable won’t be inserted.
+Variables are case-sensitive.
+If an email contains $!item.get ('ImageUrl') and the request transfers imageurl, the variable will not be inserted.

-To view and check dynamic data in the email, click Additional settings > Configuring dynamic content.
+To view and check dynamic data in an email, click Additional settings > Configuring dynamic content.

-Insert the array with dynamic data and click View message.
+Insert an array with dynamic data and click View message.

-- In case of an error in the dynamic content substitution, check Velocity syntax in the message.
+• In case of an error in the dynamic content substitution, check the Velocity syntax in the message.

-- If there are no errors but the data isn’t inserted in preview, check whether the variables in the request and variables in the email correspond and whether variables are referred to correctly.
+• If there are no errors, but the data is not inserted in the preview, check whether the variables in the request and variables in the email correspond and whether variables are referred to correctly.

 Request sample: